TheOnionBay/TORrents/onion-routing.md

 Node X now keeps in its data structure 5 things in relation:

-`<InIP, InCID, SessKey, OutIP, OutCID>`
+`<DownIP, DownCID, SessKey, UpIP, UpCID>`

-where `OutIP` is the IP address of Y, and `OutCID` is `e9ca363d-c386-415d-9c13-127e0ca0b673`.
+where `UpIP` is the IP address of Y, and `UpCID` is `e9ca363d-c386-415d-9c13-127e0ca0b673`.

-So whenever it receives something with a header CID in InCID or OutCID it knows where to relay the message.
+So whenever it receives something with a header CID in DownCID or UpCID it knows where to relay the message.

 The same thing is done with the third node to create the tunnel.